Robert De Niro as Neil McCauley, professional armed robber

 Of course, McCauley always has his .45 handy.
-In this case, it’s a blued SIG-Sauer P220 pistol with an 8-round magazine of .45 ACP.
+In this case, it’s a blued SIG-Sauer P220 pistol with an eight-round magazine of .45 ACP.

 Interestingly, McCauley always carries his pistol in the front of his waistband.
-This type of carry, known in non-PC circles as “Mexican carry”, isn’t recommended by firearms experts as it doesn’t firmly secure the weapon and it unsafely keeps it pointing in the direction of man’s most prized possession.
+This type of carry isn’t recommended by firearms experts as it doesn’t firmly secure the weapon and it unsafely keeps it pointing in the direction of man’s most prized possession.